 |Fastest mode||Flight • £90 • 1 h 5 min|

-Take a flight, coach or train to travel 244 miles (394 km) from Rome to Venice.
-If speed is a priority, then a flight is the best option with an average duration of 1 h 5 min; whereas, if saving money is more important, then a coach is the best option with prices starting as low as £9.
-The most popular travel providers which serve this trip are ITA, Itabus or Intercity Notte among others.
-Travellers can even take a direct flight, coach or train from Rome to Venice.
+Take a coach, flight, ferry or train to travel 244 miles between Rome and Venice.
+If speed is a priority, then a flight is the best option with an average duration of 1 h 5 min; whereas, if saving money is more important, then a coach is the best option with prices starting as low as £37.
+The most popular travel providers which serve this trip are Itabus, ITA or Intercity Notte among others.
+Travellers can even take a direct coach, flight or train from Rome to Venice.

 The cities of Rome and Venice lie 530 kilometres apart and passengers can make the journey between them by air, train or bus.
 Direct flights from Rome to Mestre or Marco Polo airports take just 1 hour and 5 minutes.
 Also, high-speed trains cover the journey from the heart of Rome right to Santa Lucia station, on the Grand Canal, in under 4 hours.
 Travelling by bus, however, is inconvenient due to the lack of a national bus service.